Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 * Use **4 spaces** for indentation (no tabs).
 * Follow **PEP 8** for general style.
 * Use **f-strings** for formatting text.
-* Use .format() for string formatting inside inline scripts to avoid syntax errors, especially when embedding multiline strings in code.
+* When writing Python scripts as string values (e.g., for embedding or runtime execution), use `.format()` for string formatting to avoid syntax errors.
 * Avoid hardcoding paths—use `os.path.join()` for file operations.
 * Run **Black** to format your code before committing: